This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Victor IV becomes the Antipope

-His reign was only during 1138.
+The reign or Pope Victor IV was very short.
 A different person was elected antipope in 1159 but took the same name of Victor IV.

 The Scots invade Northumbria

 King David of Scotland took an army across the border and attacked Northumbria.
 He wanted Northumbria for his son Henry.